aligg/Content-Review-Tool/README.md

 * Adding an additional rule heuristic on top of the ML classifier allows us to automate comment safety verdicts in about 25% of cases with a less than 1% error rate.

 ### Getting Started ###
+Training page shows new reviewers how to get started and highlights some queue features including blurring, hotkeys, and batch submissions.
 ![Getting Started](/static/images/training.png)

+### The Queue ###